MGTSC-MS - Management Science and Engineering (MS)

 This program allows Stanford undergraduates to work simultaneously toward a BS in Management Science and Engineering or another quantitative major and an MS in Management Science and Engineering.

 Additional Coterminal Requirements

-Coterminal master’s degree candidates are expected to complete all master’s degree requirements as described in this bulletin.
-University requirements for the coterminal master’s degree are described in the “Coterminal Master’s Program” section.
-University requirements for the master’s degree are described in the "Graduate Degrees" section of this bulletin.
+Coterminal master’s degree candidates are expected to complete all master’s degree requirements as described in this Bulletin.
+Coterminal Master's Degrees describes university requirements for the coterminal master’s degree.
+Graduate Degrees describes university requirements for the master’s degree.

 Coterminal master’s degree students may request a transfer of courses from the undergraduate to the graduate career to satisfy the requirements for the master’s degree.
 Transferring courses to the graduate career requires review and approval of both the undergraduate and graduate programs on a case-by-case basis.
 In this master’s program, courses taken during or after the first quarter of the sophomore year are eligible for consideration for transfer to the graduate career; the timing of the first graduate quarter is not a factor.
 No courses taken before the first quarter of the sophomore year may be used to meet master’s degree requirements.
 Course transfers are not possible after the bachelor’s degree has been conferred.